Eistam/CIND820-Project/README.md

 Unbalanced dataset is used to run the train and test for the various classifiers.
 Report results of the classifiers generated.

 ## Train-Test Split of Balanced Dataset
-Dataset is balanced and is used to run the train and test for the various classifiers.
+Balanced dataset is used to run the train and test for the various classifiers.
 Report results of the classifiers generated.